 I’m in Kamala’s office. enthusing about the city of Alameda, where we might be able to afford a house: “Marci loves that it’s 10 degrees warmer than San Francisco.
 Not only is housing cheaper, it’s friendlier, it’s better integrated, you don’t have to make your way around strung-out people on the sidewalks, there’s a long sandy beach to walk on…” Kamala nodded as I listed the glories of the Island City.
 “I’m glad to hear that it’s changed,” she said, as if she didn’t wholly believe my rap.
 “When I was a teenager we couldn’t go to parties there.
 The Alameda police would stop us when we came through the tunnel.”

 CUT TO THE PRESENT: Willie Brown writes in the Chronicle August 16, “The Biden camp is staffing Harris’ campaign operation with its people, rather than letting her bring in her own team.
 Essentially, the plan is to envelop Harris in a Biden blanket.”
-Her assignment, while wrapped in that polyester blanket, is to inspire “progressive” rank-and-file Democrats to support and work for the Gentleman from DuPont.
+Her assignment while wrapped in DNC polyester is to inspire “progressive” rank-and-file Democrats to support and work for Joe Biden.
 To pull off this political Houdini Act, it’s crucial that Kamala be seen as “progressive” herself.

 To burnish Kamala’s “for-the-people” credentials MSDNC’s Rachel Maddow had longtime San Francisco Public Defender Niki Solis on her show.
 According to Solis, “Harris was the most progressive prosecutor in the state.
 This is not an anecdotal opinion.
 It is based on facts.
 As San Francisco DA, Harris refused to seek the death penalty —even on a case where a very respected police officer was tragically killed.
 Marijuana sales cases were routinely reduced to misdemeanors.
 And marijuana possession cases were not even on the court’s docket.
 They were simply not charged.
 Unless there was a large grow case, or a unique circumstance, this was the reform-minded approach then-DA Harris’ office took.
 The accusations about marijuana prosecutions being harsh during her tenure are absurd.
 The reality was quite the opposite.